rsdoiel/antenna/2023/tech_likely_2023.51.md

 ---

-## Journalists will look for answers outside the news industry
+## Experts — not influencers — will cover more Black news

 date: 2023-12-21, from: Nieman Journalism Lab

-For years, the word innovation has been used so loosely within news circles that it prompts the question, “Have we really tried to be as innovative as we could be?”
-I&#8217;m talking about innovation in not just the tech or AI or financial areas, but also innovation in how newsrooms approach topics and storytelling.
-I...
+Tory Lanez shot Megan thee Stallion.
+That is a fact.
+He was found guilty of this crime and is serving a ten-year sentence in California.
+That is also a fact.
+But the road to this verdict and the unveiling of these facts was filled with misinformation and misogynoir from media bloggers who’ve cosplayed as journalists...

 <span class="feed-item-link">
-<a href="https://www.niemanlab.org/2023/12/journalists-will-look-for-answers-outside-the-news-industry/">https://www.niemanlab.org/2023/12/journalists-will-look-for-answers-outside-the-news-industry/</a> <a href="https://getpocket.com/save" class="pocket-btn" data-lang="en" data-save-url="https://www.niemanlab.org/2023/12/journalists-will-look-for-answers-outside-the-news-industry/">Save to Pocket</a>
+<a href="https://www.niemanlab.org/2023/12/experts-not-influencers-will-cover-more-black-news/">https://www.niemanlab.org/2023/12/experts-not-influencers-will-cover-more-black-news/</a> <a href="https://getpocket.com/save" class="pocket-btn" data-lang="en" data-save-url="https://www.niemanlab.org/2023/12/experts-not-influencers-will-cover-more-black-news/">Save to Pocket</a>
 </span>

 ---